mlx-optiq

 Mixed-precision weights

-Per-layer KL on calibration data + greedy knapsack.
-Sensitive layers stay at higher precision; the rest get aggressively quantized at the same average BPW.
+Per-layer KL on calibration data picks the bits.
+Sensitive layers stay high-precision, the rest go low, at the same average size as uniform-4.

 ii